-This page titled 10.2: Handling Performance is shared under a CC BY-NC-SA 3.0 license and was authored, remixed, and/or curated by Anonymous via source content that was edited to the style and standards of the LibreTexts platform.
+This page titled 7.2: Handling Performance is shared under a CC BY-NC-SA license and was authored, remixed, and/or curated by Anonymous.

-10.3: Employee Rights
+7.3: Employee Rights

 - 1. Be able to explain employee rights. - 2.
 Define unions and explain their relation to the HRM function.